 But that's where we come in.
-Here, we explain why the PS4 is behind the competition in terms of download speeds, and how you can speed up your PS4 downloads using a proxy - and don't worry, it's not as complicated as it sounds!
+Here, we explain why the PS4 lags behind the competition in terms of download speeds, and how you can speed up your PS4 downloads using a proxy - and don't worry, it's not as complicated as it sounds!

 Why are PS4 downloads so slow?

 The biggest question is; why are PS4 download speeds so slow?
 It seems that no matter how fast your home broadband is, PS4 downloads are much slower than those on Xbox One and PC.
-While some gamers can download games on PC in little over 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.
+While some gamers can download huge games on PC in as little as 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.

 Over the years, many tips have appeared online to speed up PS4 downloads, including but not limited to: